peterskim12/mistermoo/content/posts/my-gap-trail-trip-oct-2023-new/index.md

 It can be overwhelming to take in all the information and start to make decisions about what kind of trip you do.
 I hope my trip plans are helpful for you to in case you want to do something similar.

 ## Trip duration: three or four days?
-Or even less???
+Or even less?

 One of the first decisions you'll need to make is the duration of your trip.
 I've heard the most popular itinerary is a four-day ride.
 If you have the time to ride four days in addition to the time to get to the trail and back home, I would recommend that because a four day ride provides an ideal even spacing of mileage between towns that offer lodging and food.
 I had previous commitments which forced me to do the GAP Trail in three days.
 The best three day itinerary I could come up with that lands me in a town where I can sleep and get something to eat is: